jasonsbeer/AmigaPCI/TechnicalManual.md

 1) The CPU drives A1..20 in the chipset RAM address space and drives the data bus and R_W low for write cycles.
 The data bus bridge is tristate.
 2) The CPU asserts _TS for one clock and _TIP for the duration of the transfer to indicate the address and data (for write cycles) is valid.
 3) The RAM controller asserts _AS, _LDS, _UDS, and _RAMEN on the falling 7MHz edge (S1) to indicate CPU access to Agnus.
 According to Commodore technical publications, _AS should only be asserted when both C1 and C3 are low, otherwise a 7MHz wait state is to be inserted.
-4) If _DBR is negated, Agnus proceeds with the RAM cycle and drives _WE low for write cycles.
+4) If _DBR is negated, Agnus proceeds with the CPU RAM cycle.
 If _DBR is asserted, wait states are inserted until _DBR is negated and the CPU RAM cycle can proceed.
 5) On the rising edge of C3, Agnus drives a valid _RAS address on MA0 - MA9 (S2).
 Because the CPU is a 32 bit port, DRA0 is ignored by the RAM controller.
 6) On the rising edge of C1, Agnus drives a valid _CAS address on MA0 - MA9 (S3).
 Because the CPU is a 32 bit port, DRA0 is ignored by the RAM controller.
 7) On the first falling edge of BCLK after entering MC68000 S6, the RAM controller drives the _RAS address to the SDRAM with a bank activate command.